toRatnesh/Learning_Code_Practice/tech_talks/cppcon/cppcon2022/Back_to_Basics-Master_CPP_Value_Categories_With_Standard_Tools-Inbal_Levi/value_category.rst

 The details of binding
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Expressions with different Value Categories bind ” to different types of References
+Expressions with different Value Categories "bind" to different types of References

 The Reference type which binds the expression determines the permitted operations